Cape lion: Characteristics

 The type specimen of the Cape lion was described as very large with black-edged ears and a black mane extending beyond the shoulders and under the belly.
 Skulls of two lion specimen in the British Natural History Museum from the Orange River basin were described as a little shorter in the occipital regions than other lions in South Africa and with a tendency to develop the second lower premolar.

 American zoologist Edmund Heller described the Cape lion's skull as longer than those of equatorial lions, by at least 1.0 in on average, despite being comparatively narrow.
 He considered the Cape lion to have been 'distinctly' bigger than other lions in Africa.

 Lions approaching 272 kg were shot south of the Vaal River.
 19th century authors claimed that the Cape lion was bigger than the Asiatic lion.

 Results of a long-term study indicate that the colour of lion manes is influenced by climatic variables and varies between individuals.
-Manes are darker and longer in cool seasons.
+Manes are darker and longer in cool seasons, with a 2023 study finding that the colour of Cape lion manes exhibited the same dark-light colour variation found in other lions and that mane colour was not a distinctive characteristic of this population.